RabitaSami/retail-business-performance-dashboard/README.md

 This dashboard answers key business questions:

-1. What are the top 5 product categories by net sales (2023–2025)?
+1. What are the top product categories by net sales (2023–2025)?
 2. Are there warehouses that take longer to prepare orders for shipping?
 3. Which salesperson has the highest profit margin in each region?
-4. Which warehouse(s) should be shut down based on performance?
+4. Which warehouse(s) should be optimised or shut down based on performance?
 5. What is the relationship between customer sales and profit?

 ---